-Mr. Sjovangen, Chairman, Storey County Commission, came forward for comment.
+Mr. Sjovangen came forward for comment.
+He introduced himself as the Chairman of Storey County Commission.
 He stated he would present a little bit of Storey County's position regarding Comstock Mining.
 The railroad runs very close to the mining operation.
-One thing that does limit Comstock Mining is Title 17 of Storey MOAC March 28, 2013
+One thing that does limit MOAC March 28, 2013